Hormones . Symptoms guide

 Testing advice

-Morning appointment (ideally before 11am) is essential.
-Testosterone follows a diurnal cycle; an afternoon sample may read 30 percent lower and lead to a misdiagnosis.
+Morning appointment strictly between 7:00 AM and 11:00 AM is essential.
+Testosterone follows a diurnal cycle and an afternoon sample may read up to 30 percent lower, leading to a misdiagnosis.
 Repeat testing on two separate days is recommended before any treatment decision.

 Common questions